 FedML Parrot User Guide¶

-FedML Parrot, a cute pet which is good at mimicking human to speak, is to help researchers and engineers to try new algorithms before deploying FL into real world.
+FedML Parrot, named after the beloved pet which mimics human speech, helps researchers and engineers to try new algorithms before deploying FL into real world.
 Compared to other simulators, FedML Parrot brings additional values as follows:

-teaching with tangible live demo: professors can use FedML Parrot to teach students the FL algorithmic skeleton without large-scale GPU resource.
-If you are a professor, don’t hesitate to use FedML.
+teaching with tangible live demo: professors can use FedML Parrot to teach students the FL algorithmic skeleton without needing large-scale GPU resources.
+If you are a professor, please don’t hesitate to use FedML.

 In the simulation environment, FedML Parrot assumes that you have the infrastructure as shown in the following figure.
 You can run your experiments in your laptop or the cluster.